TheGuyYallKnow/Tusdeptrai/README.md

 --[[
 Name = <string> - The name of the textbox.
 Default = <string> - The default value of the textbox.
-TextDisappear = <bool> - Makes the text disappear in the textbox after losing focus.
+TextDisappear = <bool> - Makes the text disappear in the textbox after focuses.
-Callback = <function> - The function of the textbox.
+Callback = <function> - The function of the textbox, when changed.
 ]]
 ```